A days ago, Victoria, the HR Director, contacted me to do a customized fun, hands-on program for their staff retreat.

 - Think Big

 - Be Open-Minded

-An excellent example of a smart icebreaker is my “Treat Everyone Like a CEO™” exercise.
+An excellent example of a Smart Exercise is my “Treat Everyone Like a CEO™” exercise.
 You can watch a clip of it on my YouTube Channel or here on the website.
 This exercise was designed specifically to change people’s perspective.
 Through the use of playing cards, participants gain invaluable insights into how they treat others.
 It is very fun, especially when there is a larger crowd (I recently did this exercise for the Department of Energy Conference with about 1,000 attendees).
-The learning is eye opening for some and a nice, gentle reminder for most.
+The learning is eye-opening for some and a nice, gentle reminder for most.
 The 80-something participants had a blast.
 The audience comments during the debrief were hysterical.

-Over the years, I have developed more than 50 smart icebreakers and business-thinking exercises.
+Over the years, I have developed more than 50 Smart Icebreakers and Smart Exercises for the workplace.
 For this retreat, I started with Yes And.
 It is the foundation of open-mindedness I learned from my years of performing improvisational comedy with ComedySportz (national website and San Jose Team/Washington, DC teams where I performed).
 Yes And teaches you to be open-minded, to be a great listener, and to be accepting of your colleague’s ideas.
 I then followed with Non-Stop Noun and Verb Machine to warm up their minds and bodies.
 Mirror-Mirror was a big hit.
 Here, you pair up and mirror your partner’s body movements and facial expressions.
 I amped up the fun by having them mirror words spoken as well.

-I concluded the icebreakers with Picture Time.
-I guided the participants in a variety of scenarios and fun poses that the company could use in their company internal newsletter.
+I concluded the Smart Icebreakers with Picture Time.
+I guided the participants in a variety of scenarios and fun poses the company could use in their company internal newsletter.
 The laughter was so loud, I needed ear plugs.
 I literally had to go to the back of the room to talk to Victoria without shouting.

 A BIG THANK YOU